 Lead Exposure and Contaminant Risk

 In addition, maintenance and/or repair of the backstop or other range equipment may cause settled lead dust to become airborne.
 Improper cleaning of a range may also cause lead dust to become airborne.
-Ranges that allow lead dust to accumulate have increased lead exposure risks, since the accumulated dust can become airborne from muzzle blast and/or shooter movement.
+Ranges that allow lead dust to accumulate have increased lead exposure risks, which can cause lead poisoning and other serious health side effects.
 Concentrations can easily exceed safe levels of exposure to workers and shooters, and failure to comply with the Occupational Safety and Health Administration (OSHA) and National Institute for Occupational Safety and Health (NIOSH) regulations can result in significant fines for range owners.

 Controlling Contaminant LevelsBy law, contaminant levels within an indoor firing range facility must be controlled.